 Student Loan Debt

-How Much Money Do Chatham Graduates Make?bachelor's degree recipients from Chatham make around $36,600 per year during the early years of their employment.
+How Much Money Do Chatham Graduates Make?students who graduate from Chatham with a bachelor's degree go on to jobs where they make an average salary of $36,600 in their early years.
 Unfortunately, this is 8% less that the average college graduate's salary of $39,802 per year.
 However, graduates in your major field may make more.

 Location of Chatham University